-Did you ever wonder why UPS was not allowed to take over its rival TNT Express, why Apple had to change its e-book pricing model and HRS must not use a best price clause for its hotel reservation system?
-Why can EU governments not subsidize their national airlines or foreign direct investment as they see fit?
-Why was Intel fined one billion Euro for writing exclusivity contracts with its customers?
+Did you ever wonder why Google was fined EUR 2.4 billion, why Ireland is ordered to recover EUR 13 billion in taxes from Apple and HRS must not use a best price clause for its hotel reservation system?
+Why can EU governments not subsidize their national airlines (Alitalia, Air Berlin) or foreign direct investment as they see fit?
 The answer is because there is a watchdog sitting in Brussels and enforcing the European Competition Policy.

 Competition Policy is part of the policy objectives of the EU since its inception in 1957.
 Originally a policy field dominated by lawyers, there is today a clear understanding that economics play an equally important role.
 Competition policy and enforcement is concerned with economic concepts such as the relevant market, market power, entry barriers and the effects of certain restrictive practices on the market, be they mergers, agreements, unilateral behaviour or subsidies.
 This course builds on courses in industrial economics and applies these concepts and methods to real world cases.
 It is also open to law students with an understanding of basic micro-economic concepts.
 In each module students will discuss one or two landmark competition cases.
 At the end of the course students will be able to analyse cases by applying economic techniques to identify anti- or pro-competitive effects and to develop a possible theory of harm.

 Contents of the module:

 1. Objectives of competition policy